 Resources for teaching kids about money

 Books and printables are always a great start in helping your children understand some of the concepts of money.
 One book that I would recommend for younger kids (ages 4 and up) is Jenny Found a Penny.
 It is a colorful book that teaches young children about saving money for the things that they really want.
 The premise of the book is that a little girl named Jenny finds a penny in her seat and uses that opportunity to find more ways to earn and save money to buy something she really wants.
-Children reading along can also add up the amount of money that Jenny saves, while grown ups can relate to Jenny’s surprise at a store when she learns what sales tax is.
+Children reading along can also add up the amount of money that Jenny saves.
+Meanwhile, while grown ups can relate to Jenny’s surprise at a store when she learns what sales tax is.

 Again, that’s a great book for younger kids to read, but there are several other books that also teach elementary and middle school age children about money.